 ABOUT US

-Marlow excavationMarlow Archaeology Group (MAG) was formed by the amalgamation of Archaeology in Marlow and Marlow Archaeological Society to provide a clearer focus and stronger voice for archaeology in the local area around Marlow and for the benefit of members.
+Marlow excavationMarlow Archaeology Group (MAG) was formed by the amalgamation of Archaeology in Marlow and Marlow Archaeological Society and provides a clearer focus and stronger voice for archaeology in the local area around Marlow, and for the benefit of members.
 We shall be registering as a charity with Her Majesty’s Revenue and Customs.
 We are governed by a board of trustees and our constitution: details of both can be found on this website.
-The new Group draws on the experience of both societies and is building closer links with neighbouring societies, academia and the archaeological authorities.
-We offer members:
+The Group is a member of the Mid-Thames Archaeological Partnership providing links and cooperation with neighbouring societies, academia and the archaeological authorities for the benefit of archaeological research and conservation.

 • a monthly talks programme by speakers who are expert in their subject;